Road user charges (New Zealand)

-Set up by the NZ Transport Agency, Road user charges are a tax paid by users of vehicles which use a fuel which is not taxed at source.
+Road user charges (RUC) are a tax paid by users of vehicles which use energy that is not taxed at its source (e.g., fuel tax).

-Types of fuel which are taxed at source
+Taxed fuels

-Vehicles powered by petrol, compressed natural gas (CNG), and liquefied petroleum gas (LPG) do not need to pay RUC as these fuels are taxed at source.
-Most cars and small vehicles will fall into this category.
-Other vehicles such as light diesel vehicles or trucks pay through Road User Charges (RUC).
-Most large vehicles will fall into this category.
+Vehicles powered by petrol, compressed natural gas (CNG), and liquefied petroleum gas (LPG) generally do not pay RUC as these fuels are taxed at source.
+In New Zealand, other vehicles such as light diesel vehicles or trucks do pay RUC.
+Most large vehicles fall into this category.